nss-day-cohort-13/gauntlet-silken-glove/analyze_readmes/appJS.md

 Defined on `Gauntlet.Combatants.Player.prototype` (in player.js, line 43).
 This function accepts a Weapon constructor function as an argument (see weapons.js). `new WarAxe()` is passed in on line 5, and `new Broadsword()` is passed in on line 11.

 ###### `.generateClass()`
 Defined on `Gauntlet.Combatants.Player.prototype` (in player.js, line 47).
-This function randomizes a class for the player's character.
+This function randomizes a class for the player's character and the enemy.

 ##### Variables
 ###### `warrior`